li-zhuoyuan/DexGraspMotionChallenge2025/README.md

 > **Note:** The translation parameters of the hand are defined relative to the reference point \([0, 0, 1]\).
 > For example, if the z-axis translation value of the hand is `-0.2`, it corresponds to a world coordinate z-value of `0.8`.

 The illustration of the initial pose of the dexterous hand is shown below.
+By default, all grasps are initialized in the righthand side (z and y values are greater than 0), at a random position 15–20 cm away.

 ![Image](assets/Image.png)